rsa153/python-challenge/README.md

 # python-challenge
 ## PyBank
-* A Python script for analyzing the financial records with a dataset (in budget_data.csv) that is composed of two columns: Date and Profit/Losses.
+* A Python script for analyzing the financial records with a dataset (PyBank/Resources/budget_data.csv) that is composed of two columns: Date and Profit/Losses.
-* The Python script analyzes the records and calculates the following:
+* The Python script calculates the following:
   * The total number of months included in the dataset.
   * The net total amount of "Profit/Losses" over the entire period.
   * The average of the changes in "Profit/Losses" over the entire period.
   * The greatest increase in profits (date and amount) over the entire period.
   * The greatest decrease in losses (date and amount) over the entire period.
-* The final script prints the analysis to the terminal and exports the results to a text file called 'pybank.txt'.
+* The final script prints the analysis to the terminal and exports the results to a text file (PyBank/analysis/pybank.txt).
 * The final results are printed as the following:
+    ```
-    ```Financial Analysis
+    Financial Analysis
     ----------------------------
     Total Months: 86
     Total: $38382578